KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 ## Use a Git message template

-<blockquote class="pull-quote--right">Using a message template for Git commits is a good practice.</blockquote>
+> Using a message template for Git commits is a good practice.

 Using a message template for Git commits is a good practice, especially in big projects with a lot of people involved.
 It helps finding commits relative to a specific feature, relative to a specific work team, etc.